 Bishop Teresa Snorton,

-Bishop Snorton has a B.A. degree from Vanderbilt University, a Master of Divinity degree from Louisville Presbyterian Theological Seminary, a Master of Theology in Pastoral Care from Southern Baptist Theological Seminary, a Post-Graduate Certificate in Patient Counseling from Virginia Commonwealth University, and the Doctor of Ministry degree from United Theological Seminary in Dayton, Ohio.
+Bishop Snorton has a B.A. degree from Vanderbilt University, a Master of Divinity degree from Louisville Presbyterian Theological Seminary, a Master of Theology degree from Southern Baptist Theological Seminary, a Post-Graduate Certificate in Patient Counseling from Virginia Commonwealth University, and the Doctor of Ministry degree from United Theological Seminary in Dayton, Ohio.

 Bishop Snorton is a certified Clinical Pastoral Educator (CPE Supervisor) and a board certified Chaplain with the Association of Professional Chaplains.
 She is a member of Alpha Kappa Alpha Sorority, Inc. She previously pastored in Kentucky and served on ministerial staffs in Virginia and Georgia.
 She previously served as the Executive Director for the national Association for Clinical Pastoral Education (2000-2012) and as Executive Director and an Education Director in the Emory Center for Pastoral Services (1990-2000).
 Her publications include several chapters and edited books related to pastoral care, pastoral education and women’s issues.
 She has taught at the Candler School of Theology at Emory University (1991-2010), Virginia Commonwealth University (1987-1990), and the School of Theology at Virginia Union University (1988-90).

 She is a native of Kentucky and the mother of two adult sons and two grandchildren.